slemire/slemire.github.io/_posts/2019-09-28-htb-writeup-swagshop.md

 - Magento CE < 1.9.0.1 - (Authenticated) Remote Code Execution
 - Magento eCommerce - Remote Code Execution

 The `Magento eCommerce - Remote Code Execution` exploit creates a new admin account with `forme/forme` as credentials.
-We just need to modify the target and the exploit and launch it to get an admin account:
+I just need to modify the target and the exploit and launch it to get an admin account:

 ```
 # python 37997.py